 10 Days in the Pyrenees of Spain Itinerary

-This week I will be sharing a 10-day Pyrenees Itinerary: An Ultimate Road Trip from Madrid, and the next one – a 7-day Pyrenees Vacation from Barcelona.
-By combining these two routes, you can easily spend epic 2-3 weeks in the mountains without missing any of the top beautiful places to visit in the Pyrenees.
+Note that this 10-day Pyrenees itinerary is completely different from my 7-day Pyrenees road trip from Barcelona.
+By combining these two routes, you can easily spend an epic 2-3 weeks exploring the mountains between Spain and France, without missing any of the top beautiful spots in the Pyrenees.

 10-day Pyrenees Itinerary: An Epic Road Trip from Madrid